 Keep It Fun

-One of the best ways to help yourself and your players stay motivated is to keep things fun!
+One of the best ways to help players stay motivated is to keep fundamental drills fun!
 You can do this by adding competitive twists to regular drills.
 Most players also enjoy fast-paced drills that keep them moving.
-Keep moving by setting up stations or run multifaceted drills that keep players doing a variety of things like shooting, running, and passing to maximize their skill potential when it comes time to face off against the opposing team.
+Set up stations or run multifaceted drills that keep players doing a variety of things like shooting, running, and passing to maximize their skill potential when it comes time to face off against the opposing team.

 In addition to keeping it fun, there are a few other tips that seasoned coaches and players recommend for making the most out of basketball drills.